 This is the only way to navigate loss.
 To talk: to have someone willing to listen.
 “I’m learning the art of losing”, Alice says candidly to a rapt audience.
 She didn’t know how to lose her mom and sister.
 Now she has to face losing herself.
 This time there’s the help of her feelings and people to hear them.
 She is, maybe for the first time, unguardedly the real Alice.

-In the end, when Alzheimer’s has robbed her of her old self – the open, feeling Alice is there.
+At the end of Still Alice when Alzheimer’s has robbed her of her old self – the open, feeling Alice is there.
 What makes that possible?
 Lydia’s help: her openness.
 Her patience.
-When intellect isn’t working for Alice anymore, Lydia gives her a chance to find voice for a side of her kept shut away.
+When her intellect isn’t working for Alice anymore, Lydia gives her a chance to find a voice for the side of her she’d kept shut away.

 Alice becomes a butterfly.
 Not because butterflies don’t live long enough.
 No –because, in mastering the art of losing, she lives the moments now.
 The poetic words that Lydia reads reach through the fog of Alzheimer’s: And the world was repaired … because nothing’s lost forever.